RazrFalcon/notes-on-svg-parsing/src/auto-size.md

 Does it mean we have to parse it as well?
 What if that SVG doesn't have size either?

-What if our image is just an URL and we have to download the image first?
+What if our image is just an URL and we have to download it first?

 And what about text?
 Not only its bounding box is not what you might expect (see the [Text bounding box](./text/bbox.md) chapter).